exploringsolver/exploringsolver/README.md

 </div>
 <br/>

-Founder & CEO, **Solvor Private Limited** — deep-tech at the intersection of neurotechnology, cybersecurity, AI, electronic warfare, and RF signal processing for contested environments.
+Founder & CEO, **Solvor Private Limited**: deep-tech at the intersection of neurotechnology, cybersecurity, AI, electronic warfare, and RF signal processing for contested environments.

 <br/>